 After the mini-fest, members in the group reflected on how it’s taken tragedy to bring us together, and thought… what if we could be something more, something meaningful, something greater than the sum of all parts, and thus came the birth of the Young Sierra Leonean.
 Since then, we’ve gone on to curate an even bigger event the following year which again helped raise funds for grass-root charity Project Pikin, a theme which we aim to continue with this year’s program.

-Previous speakers and performers have included: Mariama Oni, CEO of Smiling Through Light; Ade Daramy, a celebrated historian; Alimatu Dimonekene, an award-winning Women and Girls Rights Campaigner, Siana Bangura, a published writer and playwright, and Alim Kamara, a celebrated poet and educator.
+Previous speakers and performers have included: Mariama Oni, CEO of Smiling Through Light; Ade Daramy, a celebrated historian; Alimatu Dimonekene, an award-winning Women and Girls Rights Campaigner, Siana Bangura, published writer, playwright and co-founder of SLACfest, and Alim Kamara, a celebrated poet and educator.

 The festival has also provided a platform for young creative talents to share a stage alongside these celebrated Sierra Leonean pioneers,and has featured photography from Adama Jalloh, Fatmata Kamara, Ejatu Shaw, Ronnie Tucker and Abu B. Yillah, with digital illustrations from Ngadi Smart, and Mariatu Saccoh, all of whom are young Sierra Leoneans based in different parts of the world.

 For more info on #SLACfest or to become an additional sponsor/partner/vendor/exhibitor, contact us at: SLACfest@YoungSL.com